meltyourface/blank/posts/Necrosophic-Sorcery/Necromantic-Clairvoyance-Enhancement-Ritual/index.md

 ## Ritual of Necrosophic Clairvoyance Enhancement

-Purpose: To enhance clairvoyance abilities through the harnessing of necromantic shadows, invocation of spectral entities, and amplification of necromantic energies.
+**Purpose**: To enhance clairvoyance abilities through the harnessing of necromantic shadows, invocation of spectral entities, and amplification of necromantic energies.

-Preparation:
+**Preparation**:

 1. Choose an appropriate location, ideally a place where powerful spectral entities reside or where death holds a strong presence (like a graveyard or abandoned building).
 2. Cleanse the area with a mixture of salt, water, and sage, to purify the surroundings and create a suitable environment for performing the ritual.
 3. Erect a protective circle using salt or chalk around the perimeter to prevent unwanted entities from entering or interfering with the ritual.

-Materials:
+**Materials**:

 1. A personal item or a token representing the physical body (e.g., lock of hair or photograph)
 2. Three black candles